aaronroyer/shy/README.md

 <a name="why"/>
 ## Why Use This?

-You should try Shy if you like to maintain your own shell config, want things into separate files, want to be able to keep track of it all, and don't want something heavy to do it.
+You should try Shy if you like to maintain your own shell config, want to split things into separate files, want to be able to keep track of it all and make tweaks with ease, and don't want something heavy to do it.

 If you want lots of crazy/awesome power-user features you might like something like [composure](https://github.com/erichs/composure) instead.
-If you use zsh and just want to dump a ton of functionality that someone else wrote into your shell and be done with it then use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+If you use zsh and just want to dump a ton of functionality that someone else wrote into your shell and be done with it then you could use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 I prefer to keep a set of often-used tools that I've put together myself (with little bits I've stolen) and manage them with simple tools.